albamesp/Cycle_PathsMad_Geoapp/README.md

-# Cycle Paths in Madrid Web geoApp :bike:
+# :bike: Cycle Paths in Madrid Web geoApp :bike:

-Welcome to the Web-Geoapp of Madrid's best road to cycle!
+Welcome to the Web-Geoapp of Madrid's best roads for cycling!
 It will help you to visualize the best routes for your daily commute in Madrid.
+Less traffic, wider pavement, speed limited and cycle paths.
 I hope you like it and have a safe ride!

 :smile: